Which Tea Is the Healthiest? The Benefits of the Most Popular Teas

 Is Matcha Green Tea Better Than Regular Green Tea?

->Matcha is derived from the same plant as green teas are, but appears in a more concentrated, bright green powder form of the green tea, which creates a rich, earthy taste.
-While both drinks come from the Camellia sinensis shrub, green tea contains around 25 to 50 mg of caffeine, whereas matcha rings in anywhere between 45 and 60 mg of caffeine, making it a great option for those who want a little more of a caffeine boost without reaching for a coffee.
+Matcha is derived from the same plant as green tea but appears in a more concentrated, bright green powder form of green tea, which creates a rich, earthy taste.
+While both drinks come from the Camellia sinensis shrub, green tea contains around 25 to 50 mg of caffeine, whereas matcha rings in anywhere between 45 and 60 mg of caffeine, making it a great option for those who want a little more caffeine without reaching for a coffee.

 Matcha shares all of the same benefits of green tea: Cancer-fighting, heart disease prevention, and metabolism-boosting, but most matcha drinks are made with sugary sweeteners and full-fat dairy or other additives to make the earthy taste more palatable, which can defeat the purpose of drinking healthy tea in the first place.
 If you want all the benefits and none of the added calories or fat, drink your green tea straight and unsweetened.